Center for Evaluation & Research for STEM Equity

 Aspire INCLUDES Alliance

-The Aspire Alliance is developing inclusive and diverse STEM faculty across the nation.
+The NSF Eddie Bernice Johnson Aspire Alliance is developing inclusive and diverse STEM faculty across the nation.
 The Alliance works through three change teams (Institutional Change, National Change, and Regional Change) to achieve three goals: deepen the preparation of STEM faculty be inclusive and effective in their teaching, mentoring and advising, diversify the faculty, and foster institutional cultures that recognize and value inclusivity and diversity.
-CERSE is helping to conduct formative evaluation with the IChange team, and is conducting the Alliance’s summative evaluation.
+CERSE has been working on all parts of the Alliance’s evaluation.

 Identifying Marginalization and Allying Tendencies to Transform Engineering Relationships (I-MATTER)